SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/exercise-submission-template.md

 2. Please drag & drop exercise 2 pdf file below.

-3. Make sure to update the title of this "Issue" in the title bar with your name.
+3. Make sure to UPDATE THE TITLE of this "Issue" in the title bar with your name.

 4. If you haven't done so, please go back to Module 1 and make sure to take the post-training survey.
 Participating in surveys is required for receiving